5 Ways Meghan Markle Changed Royal Fashion

 Interest in the now-expectant Duchess began to spike in May 2017, when photos of her dating Prince Harry began to circulate.
 Everyone’s hunch about the romance was confirmed when Kensington Palace issued a rare official statement about the harassment Markle and her family were facing from the public.
 (Racist trolls have cruelly targeted the American-born actress, who is biracial and divorced.)
 Now, a year and a half later, Kensington Palace, for the first time ever, issues “operational notes” with Markle’s fashion credits.

-In honour of Meghan's ranking, click ahead for a look at five of Markle's outfits that caused a stir on the internet and beyond.
+In honor of Meghan's ranking, click ahead for a look at five of Markle's outfits that caused a stir on the internet and beyond.